The 7 Best Niacinamide Toners for Skin Brightening and Oil Control | Pulse Nigeria

 1. Good Molecules Niacinamide Brightening Toner

 This toner is designed to target uneven skin tone and dullness while controlling oil production.
 Its 3% niacinamide effectively reduces redness and minimizes the appearance of pores.
-It also contains arbutin, a skin-brightening agent that helps fade dark spots; Licorice Root Extract, known for its soothing and brightening properties; and Sodium Hyaluronate (hyaluronic acid), which provides hydration to keep the skin plump.
+It also contains arbutin, a skin-brightening agent that helps fade dark spots; Licorice Root Extract, for its soothing and brightening properties; and Sodium Hyaluronate (hyaluronic acid), to keep the skin plump.

 2. Rice 70 Glow Milky Toner

-It also uses Hydrolysed Rice Protein to strengthen the skin barrier and ceramides to help retain moisture and protect against environmental damage.
+It also makes use of Hydrolysed Rice Protein to strengthen the skin barrier, and ceramides to help retain moisture and protect against environmental damage.
 Customers also praise this toner for improving their skin texture.
-Its creamy, milky texture is great for those who want a balance between hydration and oil control.
+The creamy, milky texture of this toner is great for those who want a balance between hydration and oil control.
 Price: $22.
-Where to Buy: Shop Amazon.
+Where To Buy: Shop Amazon.

 RELATED: Get Baby-Soft Skin With These Exfoliating Body Scrubs Under ₦20,000